civo/docs/docs/account/api-keys.md

 ---
-description: Acquiring and managing a Civo account's API key
+description: Learn how to manage your Civo API key, and access your Civo account and tools.
+Retrieve and reset your unique API key to unlock all Civo services and resources.
 ---

 # API Keys